18 former NBA players indicted for allegedly trying to defraud league's health care plan out of millions

 In all, 19 people were indicted on one count of conspiracy to commit health care fraud and wire fraud.

+"Travel records, email, GPS data and other evidence shows that the defendants who purportedly received medical and dental services at a location on a particular date were often nowhere near the providers offices when the claimed services were supposedly provided," Strauss said.

+One former NBA player, Strauss said, submitted a bill for $48,000 claiming he had IV sedation and root canals and crowns on eight teeth on December 20, 2018 at an office in Beverly Hills, California.
+But Strauss said, on that date, travel records and even "publicly available box scores" show the man was actually playing professional basketball in Taiwan.

-The indictment alleges that at least 10 co-defendants agreed to pay one former player about $230,000 total in "kickbacks" in exchange for him providing them with fake invoices to help with their scheme.
+The indictment alleges that at least 10 co-defendants agreed to pay Williams about $230,000 total in "kickbacks" in exchange for him providing them with fake invoices to help with their scheme.

 CNN has reached out to the NBA and the NBA players union for comment.
 CNN is also to reaching out to the defendants.